awsdocs/aws-systems-manager-user-guide/doc_source/integration-remote-scripts.md

 1. In the **Command document** list, choose **AWS\-RunRemoteScript**\.

-1. In the **Targets** section, identify the instances on which you want to run this operation by specifying tags, selecting instances manually, or specifying a resource group\.
-**Note**
-If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Where Are My Instances?](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.

-1. In **Command parameters**, do the following:
+1. For **Command parameters**, do the following:
    + In **Source Type**, select *GitHub*\.
-   + In the **Source Info** text box, type the required information to access the source in the following format:
+   + In the **Source Info** box, type the required information to access the source in the following format:

      ```
+     {
+         "owner": "owner_name",
-     {"owner":"owner_name", "repository": "repository_name", "path": "path_to_scripts_or_directory", "tokenInfo":"{{ssm-secure:SecureString_parameter_name}}" }
+         "repository": "repository_name",
+         "branch": "branch_name",
+         "path": "path_to_document",
+         "tokenInfo": "{{ssm-secure:SecureString_parameter_name}}"
+     }
      ```

+     For example, the following downloads a directory of scripts named *complex\-script*\.:

+     ```
+     {
+         "owner": "TestUser1",
+         "repository": "SSMTestDocsRepo",
+         "branch": "myBranch",
+         "path": "scripts/python/complex-script",
+         "tokenInfo": "{{ssm-secure:myAccessTokenParam}}"
+     }
+     ```
+**Note**
+`"branch"` is required only if your scripts are stored in a branch other than `master`\.
+To use the version of your scripts that are in a particular *commit* in your repository, use `commitID` with `getOptions` instead of `branch`\.
 For example:

      ```
-     {"owner":"TestUser1", "repository":"GitHubPrivateTest", "path": "scripts/python/complex-script","tokenInfo":"{{ssm-secure:mySecureStringParameter}}"}
+     "getOptions": "commitID:bbc1ddb94...b76d3bEXAMPLE",
      ```

-     This example downloads a directory of scripts named *complex\-script*\.
-   + In the **Command Line** field, type parameters for the script execution\.
+   + For **Command Line**, type parameters for the script execution\.
 Here is an example\.

      ```
      mainFile.py argument-1 argument-2
      ```

      This example runs *mainFile\.py*, which can then run other scripts in the *complex\-script* directory\.
-   + \(Optional\) In the **Working Directory** field, type the name of a directory on the instance where you want to download and run the script\.
+   + \(Optional\) For **Working Directory**, type the name of a directory on the instance where you want to download and run the script\.
-   + \(Optional\) In **Execution Timeout**, specify the number of seconds for the system to wait before failing the script command execution\.
+   + \(Optional\) For **Execution Timeout**, specify the number of seconds for the system to wait before failing the script command execution\.

+1. In the **Targets** section, identify the instances on which you want to run this operation by specifying tags, selecting instances manually, or specifying a resource group\.
+**Note**
+If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Where Are My Instances?](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.

 1. For **Other parameters**:
    + For **Comment**, type information about this command\.